rithik-dev/google_maps_widget/README.md

 ```

 You can now add a [`GoogleMapsWidget`](https://github.com/rithik-dev/google_maps_widget/blob/master/lib/src/main_widget.dart) widget to your widget tree and pass all the required parameters to get started.
+This widget will create a route between the source and the destination LatLng's provided.
 ```dart
 GoogleMapsWidget(
     apiKey: "YOUR KEY HERE",